Mitral valve regurgitation

 Mitral valve regurgitation; Mitral valve insufficiency; Heart mitral regurgitation; Valvular mitral regurgitation

-Mitral regurgitation is the most common type of heart valve disorder.
+Mitral regurgitation is a common type of heart valve disorder.

 Blood that flows between different chambers of your heart must flow through a valve.
 The valve between the 2 chambers on the left side of your heart is called the mitral valve.